Massachusetts Children and Family Services

 DOR Child Support Enforcement

 The primary responsibility of the DOR Child Support Division is to enforce child support orders.
-Our attorneys at Massachusetts Family Law Group (MFLG) represent both mothers and fathers in child support enforcement matters.
+Our attorneys at Pollack Law Group, P.C.
+(PLG) represent both mothers and fathers in child support enforcement matters.
 Our clients include both people who are paying child support and those receiving it.
 We work with the DOR attorneys who are charged with enforcing child support orders.
 These attorneys do not represent either party.
 Rather, they represent the Commonwealth in any dispute involving child support paid through the DOR.

 Don't Ignore DOR